 - Previously overstayed a visit to the US

 - Don’t have sufficient funds to support themselves during their stay in the US

 - Inadmissible by Health: anyone with a “communicable disease” or “physical or mental disorder that may pose, or has posed, a threat to [the person] or others” or “a drug abuser or addict”)

 What To Do When Denied Entry to the US at the Airport

 You will probably be standing in the airport terminal when you discover that you have been denied entrance into the United States.
 When you receive this bad news, you must follow these steps before doing anything else.
 Arguing will not help and will usually hurt your case.
 If you can, consider returning home and consulting with a US immigration attorney to ensure that you can re-enter the US again.
-Contact your airline to see if you can get a refund of your ticket.
+Contact your airline to see if you can get a refund for your ticket.

 - Ask for patience: If you can avoid having your record officially entered as denied entry, you will benefit in the long run.
 Ask to call a lawyer first if possible.
 Niren and Associates have lots of experience helping people out who have been denied entry and can provide the guidance you’ll need to overturn the decision, if possible.